Care & Cleaning Instructions

 CARE OF DOWN PRODUCTS

-Do not use top loading washing machines or the agitation may damage the delicate cotton cover.
-Down duvets and pillows love drying in the sun.
-Spread them out on a sheet on the grass or deck, and shake them vigorously from time to time while drying.
-Or you may tumble dry in a dryer set on medium heat.
-Be certain your down duvets and pillows are thoroughly dry before returning to the bed or storage.
-Always store in cotton bags, never in plastic.
-Use pillow protectors on down pillows, and wash the protectors regularly.
-A mattress protector over a featherbed is strongly recommended.
+Important: Do not use top-loading washing machines, as the agitator may damage the delicate cotton cover.
+Down duvets and pillows love drying in the sun—spread them out on a sheet outdoors and shake them occasionally while drying.
+Alternatively, tumble dry on medium heat.
+Ensure they are thoroughly dry before use or storage.
+Always store in breathable cotton bags, never in plastic.